constvoidptr/xplane-sdk/xplane-sdk-sys/README.md

 versions `4.0.0` and `4.0.1` respectively.

 Please note that SDK versions do not automatically imply older versions.
-To ensure that the latest version with all features is targeted, it is necessary to specify every version.
+To ensure that the latest version with all features is targeted, it is necessary to specify every version individually.

 If you leave the `XPLANE_SDK_VERSIONS` environment variable unspecified, the default set of versions used for generating the pre-built binding will be applied.